Serialization

 What gets exported

-Metabase only includes some artifacts in its exports.
+Metabase will only include some artifacts in its exports:

 • Dashboards